 - 17.1 The General Contractor shall furnish, install and maintain a Project sign during this Project.
 This sign shall be 4' x 8' x 3/4" exterior grade plywood mounted on 4" x 4" posts.
-Design shall be as provided by the Owner at a later date and shall include the name of the Owner, Project, Consultant, and General Contractor.
-(Note: No Project Sign will be allowed on renovation jobs where all of the renovation is taking place on the interior of the building and storage has not been allowed on the grounds surrounding the site.) - 17.2 No signs, except those attached to vehicles or equipment, may be displayed without permission from the Consultant and the Owner's Project Manager.
+Design shall be as provided by the Owner at a later date and shall include the name of the Owner, Project, Consultant, and General Contractor. - No signs, except those attached to vehicles or equipment, may be displayed without permission from the Consultant and the Owner's Project Manager.
 No political signs will be permitted.